github/docs/content/codespaces/developing-in-a-codespace/opening-an-existing-codespace.md

 {% endjetbrains_beta %}

-You can reopen any of your active or stopped codespaces on {% data variables.product.prodname_dotcom_the_website %}, in a JetBrains IDE, in {% data variables.product.prodname_vscode %}, or by using {% data variables.product.prodname_cli %}.
+You can reopen any of your active or stopped codespaces on {% data variables.product.github %}, in a JetBrains IDE, in {% data variables.product.prodname_vscode %}, or by using {% data variables.product.prodname_cli %}.
 You can't reopen a codespace that has been deleted.
 For more information, see "[AUTOTITLE](/codespaces/getting-started/understanding-the-codespace-lifecycle)."

 You can view all your codespaces on the "Your codespaces" page at [github.com/codespaces](https://github.com/codespaces).
 From this page, you can: